Out of Many Scattered Things: Epistolaric Empiricism

 Dear Dr. Geiszler,

-The theory I favor (which you have doubtless already surmised, based on the content of your letter), is that the nature of ‘the breach’ is a local apposition of two branes of the multiverse, allowing either unidirectional or bidirectional travel for an unknown period of time between two separate but closely apposed universes, possibly with different physical laws.
-An alternate possibility would be an extant Einstein-Rosen bridge.
-Considering the second proposal first—quantum field theory posits that there could, within the quantum foam, exist certain regions of space with a negative energy density (the Casimir Effect) that might allow for a transient spontaneous bridge.
-It is also possible that a sufficiently advanced civilization(??) might construct such a bridge out of exotic materials.
-I consider all of this unlikely, primarily because there has been no detection of exotic matter and no evidence of time dilation from any of the deep-sea teams that have been combing the bottom of the Pacific with every array of instrumentation that humanity’s collective ingenuity can bring to bear.
-So, while an Einstein-Rosen bridge is not impossible, I do not consider it likely.
-[See pages 4-10 of the attached file for a more detailed explanation.]
-This brings us back to the idea of D-brane apposition.
+The theory I favor (which you have doubtless already surmised, based on the content of your letter), is that the nature of the Breach is best described as a local apposition of two branes of the multiverse, allowing unidirectional or bidirectional travel for an unknown period of time between two separate but closely apposed universes, possibly with different physical laws.
+An alternate possibility would be an Einstein-Rosen bridge.
+Considering the second proposal first—quantum field theory posits that there could, within the quantum foam, exist certain regions of space with a negative energy density (the Casimir effect) that might allow for a transient spontaneous bridge.
+It’s also possible that a sufficiently advanced civilization(??) might construct such a bridge out of exotic materials.
+I consider all of this unlikely, primarily because there’s been no detection of exotic matter and no evidence of time dilation from any of the deep-sea teams combing the bottom of the Pacific with every array of instrumentation that humanity’s collective ingenuity can bring to bear.
+So, while an Einstein-Rosen bridge is not impossible, I don’t consider it likely.
+[See pages 4-10 of the attached file for my technical argument.]
+This returns us to the idea of D-brane apposition.

 Sincerely,